arloor/blog/content/posts/vscode.md

 1. 安装插件 `golang.go`
 2. 安装相关的依赖 参考 [codespaces devcontainers go feature install.sh](https://github.com/devcontainers/features/blob/main/src/go/install.sh#L177)

+> The extension depends on go, gopls, dlv and other optional tools.
+If any of the dependencies are missing, the ⚠️ Analysis Tools Missing warning is displayed.
+Click on the warning to download dependencies.See the [tools documentation](https://github.com/golang/vscode-go/wiki/tools) for a complete list of tools the extension depends on.

 ```bash
 # Install Go tools that are isImportant && !replacedByGopls based on
 # https://github.com/golang/vscode-go/blob/v0.38.0/src/goToolsInformation.ts